Research

 Wildfire smoke effects on lake-habitat specific metabolism: Toward a conceptual understanding

-This study aimed to evaluate the metabolic response of lake habitats to wildfire smoke by comparing key ecological parameters during years with and without smoke exposure.
-We conducted our work on the offshore and nearshore habitats of a clear, low-productivity lake (Castle Lake, California), assessing the light regime, gross primary production (GPP), ecosystem respiration (ER), and net ecosystem production (NEP).
-During smoke cover, incident ultraviolet-B (UV-B) radiation and photosynthetically active radiation (PAR) decreased by.
-53% and 28%, respectively.
-In comparison, water column extinction coefficients for UV-B and PAR increased by 20% and 18%, respectively.
-In the offshore zone, productivity increased during smoke periods, likely due to reduced solar radiation, with PAR levels still sufficient to saturate productivity.
+This study evaluated how wildfire smoke alters lake metabolism by comparing ecological parameters in years with and without smoke exposure.
+We examined offshore and nearshore habitats of Castle Lake, a clear, low productivity lake in California, assessing the light regime, gross primary production (GPP), ecosystem respiration (ER), and net ecosystem production (NEP).
+During smoke cover, incident ultraviolet-B (UV-B) radiation and photosynthetically active radiation (PAR) decreased by 53% and 28%, respectively while water column extinction coefficients for UV-B and PAR increased by 20% and 18%, respectively.
+Offshore productivity increased during smoke periods, likely due to reduced solar radiation with sufficient PAR remaining.
 However, nearshore productivity remained unchanged, possibly due to the adaptation of these habitats to high-intensity UV-B radiation.
-The study highlights the significance of understanding how wildfire smoke affects the energy balance of specific lake habitats.
+The study highlights how wildfire smoke affects the energy balance of specific lake habitats.

 Team Members: Facundo Scordo and Sudeep Chandra